zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 **Fixed**:

 - Fixed the issue with the USS search and update profile errors for profiles without credentials.
-- Fixed the issue with USS folder contents that caused the collapse of the entire tree upon refresh.

 For more information, see [Changelog](https://marketplace.visualstudio.com/items/Zowe.vscode-extension-for-zowe/changelog).